KangersHub/TorrentLeechX/README.md

 * `UPLOAD_AS_DOC`: Takes two option True or False.
 If True file will be uploaded as document.
 This is for people who wants video files as document instead of streamable.

 * `INDEX_LINK`: (Without `/` at last of the link, otherwise u will get error) During creating index, plz fill `Default Root ID` with the id of your `DESTINATION_FOLDER` after creating.
 Otherwise index will not work properly.

+* `DESTINATION_FOLDER`: Name of your folder in ur respective drive where you want to upload the files using the bot.

 ## Available Commands

 * `/rclone`: This will change your drive config on fly.(First one will be default)